 We all know that driving a car poses certain risks, and that you must pay attention, stay alert, and drive cautiously to avoid an accident.
 However, according to National Highway Transportation Safety Administration (NHTSA), these risks are alarmingly multiplied once the sun goes down.
-The NHTSA estimates that 42 percent of all traffic collisions occur during nighttime hours, due to decreased visibility.
+NHTSA estimates that 42 percent of all traffic collisions occur during nighttime hours due to decreased visibility.

-Unfortunately, it isn’t just the dark that creates the visibility problems; many drivers’ inability to use their high beams properly adds to potential “blinding” accidents.
+Unfortunately, it isn’t just the dark that creates the visibility problems; many drivers’ inability to properly use their high beams adds to potential “blinding” accidents.
 As a driver, don’t add to poor visibility by misusing your lights.
 Although you may need them to boost your visibility, you need to learn when to turn them off so you don’t distract or decrease visibility for other drivers.

-When to Use Them:
+When to Use Your High Beams

-When to Turn Them Off:
+When to Turn Your Brights Off

 - In fog.
 Fog can reflect high beams back to you, making it even harder to see.